afsc-gap-products/akgfmaps/assets/akgfmaps_bathymetry.md

 ![](/assets/bathy_images/akgfmaps_contours.png)

 [Bathymetry contours/isolines](./inst/extdata/bathymetry.gpkg) in were calculated from a 100 x 100 m raster using `as.contour()` from the [terra R package](https://rspatial.org/) to obtain depth contour lines for 50, 100, 200, 300, 400, 500, 600, 800, 1000, 1200, 1500, 2000, and 3000 m isobaths.
-Contour lines were simplified using the Douglas-Peuker algorithm with a 0.3 retention proportion using `ms_simplify()` in the [rmapshaper package](https://andyteucher.ca/rmapshaper/).
-Contours with length \< 40 km were removed.
+Contours with length \< 40 km were removed then contours were smoothed using point densification and Gaussian kernel regression smoothing as implemented in the smoothr package ( `smoothr::smooth(method = "ksmooth")`; [Strimas-Mackey, 2023](https://CRAN.R-project.org/package=smoothr)).

 ## Disclaimer